Magellan expedition: Guam and the Philippines

 On 6 March 1521, the fleet reached the Mariana Islands.
-The first land they spotted was likely the island of Rota, but the ships were unable to land there, and instead dropped anchor thirty hours later on Guam.
-They were met by native Chamorro people in proas, a type of outrigger canoe then unknown to Europeans.
+The first land they spotted was likely the island of Rota, but the ships were unable to land there.
+Instead, they dropped anchor thirty hours later on Guam, where they were met by native Chamorro people in proas, a type of outrigger canoe then unknown to Europeans.
 Dozens of Chamorros came aboard and began taking items from the ship, including rigging, knives, and any items made of iron.
 At some point, there was a physical confrontation between the crew and the natives, and at least one Chamorro was killed.
 The remaining natives fled with the goods they had obtained, also taking Magellan's bergantina (the ship's boat kept on the Trinidad) as they retreated.
 For this act, Magellan called the island Isla de los Ladrones (Island of Thieves).

-The next day, Magellan retaliated, sending a raiding party ashore which looted and burned forty or fifty Chammoro houses and killed seven men.
+The next day, Magellan retaliated, sending a raiding party ashore which looted and burned forty or fifty Chamorro houses and killed seven men.
 They recovered the bergantina and left Guam the next day, 9 March, continuing westward.